okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 > **Note:** Currently, Okta only supports OAuth APIs listed in [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).
 We're working towards supporting scopes for all Okta API endpoints.

-If you have an API service integration for your app in the OIN, your customers can configure your integration to implement the OAuth 2.0 Client Credentials flow with their Okta tenant org.
+If you have an API service integration for your app in the OIN, your customers can configure your integration to use the OAuth 2.0 Client Credentials flow with their Okta tenant org.
 Each customer Okta org has its own authorization server.
 When a customer authorizes your API service integration to access their org, Okta generates a unique set of credentials (client ID and client secret) for that org.
-You must collect and store these credentials for each customer to allow your integration to work with your customer's Okta org.
+You must [collect and store these credentials](#collect-and-save-customer-credentials) for each customer to allow your integration to work with your customer's Okta org.

 ### API service integration Client Credentials grant flow

 At a high-level, the OAuth 2.0 Client Credentials flow for an API service integration has the following steps:

-1. Your customer's instance of your service app makes an authorization request to their Okta Authorization Server using their client credentials.
+1. Your customer's instance of your service integration makes an authorization request to their Okta Authorization Server using their client credentials.

-   Your customer needs to register their instance of your app in their Okta org so that Okta can accept the authorization request.
+   Your customer needs to install and authorize your integration in their Okta org so that Okta can accept the authorization request.
 See [HOC&mdash;Set up an API service integration](https://www.figma.com/proto/1hqMxP4MrqXR07atucaGvM/OAuth-API-Integrations---Partner-Mocks?node-id=1550%3A9898&starting-point-node-id=1550%3A9668).
-After registration, the customer obtains their client credentials to [configure in your integration](#collect-and-save-customer-credentials).
-The customer's instance of your app can make an authorization request to Okta.
+After your integration is installed, the customer obtains their client credentials and passes them to your team so that they can configure the customer's integration instance.
+See [Collect and save customer credentials](#collect-and-save-customer-credentials).
+The customer's instance of your integration can now make an authorization request to Okta.
 See [Request for access token](#request-an-access-token).

-2. If the credentials are accurate, Okta responds with an access token.
+2. If the credentials in the authorization request for a token are accurate, Okta responds with an access token.

    The resource and action scopes allowed for the access token is configured by you when you [submit your API service integration to the OIN](#submit-your-api-service-integration) for verification through the OIN Manager.
-In addition, the access token request must contain allowed scopes for your API service integration.
+In addition, the token request must contain allowed scopes for your API service integration.
 See [Selecting scopes](#selecting-scopes).

 3. Your customer's service app instance uses the access token to make authorized requests to their Okta org APIs (the resource server).
 See [Make Okta API requests](#make-okta-api-requests).